bmphx2/CTFs/RITSECCTF2018/Yet Another HR Management/README.md

 size = free_got_addr - 0x30 (3 (chunks) x 0x10 (header size)) - top_chunk_addr

-Now it needs to be created a chunk with this size and the next chunk to be created will overwrite the address you wanted (free@GOT).
+Now it needs to be created a chunk with this size and then the next chunk created will overwrite the address defined (free@GOT).

 After done, only use the delete person option on the third chunk (ID=2) to call free and get a shell.